jni/ilovesymposia.com/posts/2019/10/01/introducing-napari-a-fast-n-dimensional-image-viewer-in-python.md

 [used this](https://github.com/scikit-image/scikit-image/issues/4194#issuecomment-537420178)
 recently when investigating a bug in scikit-image.
-By varying the threshold for h-minima, I could see detections blinking in and out of existence, even though they are supposed to only decrease as the parameter value is increased.
+By varying the threshold for h-minima, I could see detections blinking in and out of existence, even though they are supposed to only decrease as the parameter value is increased, thus confirming that there is a bug in the scikit-image implementation of h-maxima!

 [animation: blinking h-maxima]